pedrobezerradev/pedrobezerradev.github.io/README.md

 # pedrobezerradev.github.io
-A personal resume made with Jekyll and GitHub Pages.
+Just a personal resume made with Jekyll and GitHub Pages.